oscarpedrero/BloodyNotify/README.md

 - Added a system for automatic message of the day (MOTD) to go out to any player who connects to the server.
 - Added a configuration file was added to be able to configure Message of the day as you want.
-- Added chat command only for admins to enabled MOTD when user online `!notify motd enabled`
+- Added chat command only for admins to enabled MOTD when user online `.notify motd enabled`
-- Added chat command only for admins to disabled MOTD when user online `!notify motd disabled`
+- Added chat command only for admins to disabled MOTD when user online `.notify motd disabled`
 - Refactor folders of proyect

 `1.3.0`

 - Added automatic announce system every certain time defined in the configuration file
 - Added a configuration file was added to be able to configure as many automatic messages as you want.
-- Added chat command only for admins to enabled announce when user online `!notify announceonline enabled`
+- Added chat command only for admins to enabled announce when user online `.notify announceonline enabled`
-- Added chat command only for admins to disabled announce when user online `!notify announceonline disabled`
+- Added chat command only for admins to disabled announce when user online `.notify announceonline disabled`
-- Added chat command only for admins to enabled announce when user offline `!notify announceoffline enabled`
+- Added chat command only for admins to enabled announce when user offline `.notify announceoffline enabled`
-- Added chat command only for admins to disabled announce when user offline `!notify announceoffline disabled`
+- Added chat command only for admins to disabled announce when user offline `.notify announceoffline disabled`
-- Added chat command only for admins to enabled announce when new user connect to a server `!notify announcenewuser enabled`
+- Added chat command only for admins to enabled announce when new user connect to a server `.notify announcenewuser enabled`
-- Added chat command only for admins to disabled announce when new user connect to a server `!notify announcenewuser disabled`
+- Added chat command only for admins to disabled announce when new user connect to a server `.notify announcenewuser disabled`
-- Added chat command only for admins to enabled VBlood Announce `!notify vbloodannounce enabled`
+- Added chat command only for admins to enabled VBlood Announce `.notify vbloodannounce enabled`
-- Added chat command only for admins to disabled VBlood Announce  `!notify vbloodannounce disabled`
+- Added chat command only for admins to disabled VBlood Announce  `.notify vbloodannounce disabled`
-- Added chat command only for admins to enabled auto announce `!notify autoannouncer enabled`
+- Added chat command only for admins to enabled auto announce `.notify autoannouncer enabled`
-- Added chat command only for admins to disabled auto announce `!notify autoannouncer disabled`
+- Added chat command only for admins to disabled auto announce `.notify autoannouncer disabled`

 `1.2.3`
 - Fixed bug that affected the AnnounceVBlood mod configuration parameter not working correctly